7mgppp1903/flag-detection-YOLOv8/README.md

 </p>

 <p align="center">
-  <b>Detect flags in images and videos using YOLOv8 + custom dataset.</b><br>
+  <b>Detect flags in images and videos using YOLOv8 + a global-scale dataset.</b><br>
-  Real-time, lightweight, and built for speed ⚡
+  Real-time, high-accuracy detection powered by a custom-trained object detection model 🌍
 </p>

+---

+## 🆕 What's New?

+- 🔁 Switched from a smaller South American dataset to a **massive global flag dataset**
+- 📂 The new dataset includes **hundreds of country and regional flags**
+- 🧠 Retrained the model with **YOLOv8 Medium (yolov8m)** for higher accuracy
+- 📈 Achieved better generalization, precision, and real-world reliability

 ---